-It’s time for all those interested in how society will achieve a sustainable level of impact on the environment to brush up their own thoughts and opinions on the pros and cons of fracking.
+It’s time for all those interested in how society will achieve a sustainable level of impact on the environment to brush up their own thoughts and opinions on the pros and cons of fracking in the UK.
 If you are not in the UK, the chances are that you also will be affected by recent announcements of fracking developments, fully supported by the UK government.

 The reason for this renewed interest, in the UK at least, is that it has been a remarkable few weeks for political developments in geological fracking for natural gas, in the UK.

 There is now every indication that, once again, fracking issues are likely to become big news in the country.
 It has been some years since there have been any mass demonstrations against fracking after a period of relative inactivity in the industry.
 That is now about to change.

 This article has been stimulated by two notable fracking-related events: the start of UK commercial-scale importation of Canadian shale gas, and a U-turn in Labour’s policy on fracking.